machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get_project_context_variable`
 Retrieves a value from the current project context.

-**What it does**
-- Looks up a previously stored variable by name.
-- Searches only within the context associated with the active project directory.
-- Returns the stored value when it exists.
-- Returns a clear message when the project context or variable is missing.
+**Description**
+Use this tool to read a value that was previously stored with `put_project_context_variable`.
+It searches the project-scoped context for the active working directory and returns the stored value or a readable message when the variable is missing.

 **Features**
+- Reads previously stored workflow values.
+- Looks up variables only inside the active project context.
-- Useful for continuing multi-step workflows.
+- Useful for continuing multi-step or multi-episode flows.
-- Lets Acts and prompts reuse values saved earlier.
-- Keeps context values isolated by project.
+- Returns clear feedback when a context or variable does not exist.

 **Input parameters**
 - `name` *(string, required)*: Name of the context variable to retrieve.